masasam/dotfiles/README.md

     make check

-This checks the modular Hyprland Lua configuration and workspace placement, the Rust and Zig utilities, Emacs Lisp, zsh, foot, the workstation controller, and Git history with Gitleaks.
+This checks the modular Hyprland Lua configuration and workspace placement, all Rust and Zig utility tests, Rust Clippy and formatting, Zig formatting, Python Ruff checks, Emacs Lisp, zsh, foot, the workstation controller, and Git history with Gitleaks.
 The tracked pre-push hook runs the same suite.
 Enable it manually after cloning with `make git-hooks`; `make init` also enables it automatically.

+Diagnose the workstation without changing it:

+    make doctor

+This reports missing validation commands, a locked git-crypt worktree, Git hook configuration, drift in the main deployed links, and the PipeWire/WirePlumber user-service state.

+### Inspecting safe-link backups

+New backup snapshots contain a restore manifest.
+List snapshots and print the latest restore plan with:

+    make backups
+    make restore-plan

+The restore plan only prints commands; it never changes files.
+Older snapshots created before manifests were introduced must be inspected manually.
+To inspect system-level snapshots, pass `/var/lib/dotfiles/backups` directly:

+    workstationctl backups --backup-directory /var/lib/dotfiles/backups

+### Updating mise tools

+Tool versions in `.config/mise/config.toml` are pinned to known-working exact versions. `make mise` installs those versions.
+Review and update the pins interactively with:

+    make mise-update

 ### Useful shortcuts